Nakha (tribe)

-The Nakha (النُخَع) were an Arab tribe of Yemen.
-It is a branch of the much larger Madhhij tribe.
-They have converted to Islam by Muadh ibn Jabal During the 7th century, they participated in the Islamic conquests.
-The tribe has notable historical figures such as Malik ibn al-Harith, Alqama ibn Qays and al-Nakhai.
+The Nakha (النُخَع), also sometimes referred to as Nukha, were an Arab tribe of Yemen.
+They were a branch of the larger Madh'hij tribe.
+They were converted to Islam by Muadh ibn Jabal during the 7th century, during which they participated in the Islamic conquests.
+Notable Nakha historical figures include Malik ibn al-Harith, Alqama ibn Qays, and al-Nakhai.

-Al-Hamdani had mentioned the Nukha tribe in his book Sifat Jazirat al Arab (Description of the Arabian Peninsula) (900 AD).
+Al-Hamdani mentioned the Nukha tribe in his book Sifat Jazirat al Arab (Description of the Arabian Peninsula) (900 AD).